-Based on feedback from the Steering Committee, draft recommended code updates including related updated maps.
+4. Based on feedback from the Steering Committee, draft recommended code updates including related updated maps.
 Work with City Staff to revise as needed.

-Key Deliverable: Draft Revised Code
+Key Deliverable: Draft Code Updates

-5. Present Draft Revised Code to the Consolidated Land Use Board for recommendation to the City Commission.
-Incorporate revisions based on Consolidated Land Use Board comments and prepare final draft of the revised code.
-Present the final draft of the revised code to the City Commission for adoption.
+5. Present Draft Code Updates to the Consolidated Land Use Board for recommendation to the City Commission.
+Incorporate revisions based on Consolidated Land Use Board comments and prepare final draft of the code updates.
+Present the final draft of code updates to the City Commission for adoption.

-Key Deliverables: Presentation of Revised Code to the Consolidated Land Use Board; Presentation of Final Revised Code to the City Commission; Adoption of Revised Code.
+Key Deliverables: Presentation of Draft Code Updates to the Consolidated Land Use Board; Presentation of Final Draft_Code Updates to the City Commission; Adoption of Updated Code.